 - Soft bristles: these won’t damage your child’s gums or tooth enamel.

-- A long handle: this will help your child reach all her teeth.
+- A long handle: this will help your child reach all their teeth.

 - A small head: this will make it easy for your child to move the toothbrush one tooth at a time around their mouth.

 No matter what toothbrush your child uses, it’s a good idea to change it every 3-4 months or when the bristles start to look worn out and shaggy.

 At this age, your child can use regular adult fluoride toothpaste.

 For children who are at high risk of developing tooth decay, dentists might also prescribe gels and pastes with extra fluoride.

 Your dentist might recommend dental sealants for your child.

 Dental sealants are thin, plastic coatings that bond to the chewing surfaces of teeth, where most cavities in children are found.
 These sealants stop plaque build-up in the grooves of teeth and help stop tooth decay.
 Applying the sealants is usually simple and quick, with very little discomfort for your child.

 Sealants don’t stay on your child’s teeth forever.
 Your dentist will check them regularly.
 They might sometimes need fixing or reapplying.